 And they're almost always about security flaws in packages CRA installed.

 Create React App is a black box.

-I remember all those times when I was creating Electron + React desktop apps, and I had to install react-app-rewired just to set the
+I remember my earlier days of creating various Electron + React desktop apps, where I had to install react-app-rewired just to set the

 'electron-renderer' to access Node modules in the React part of the app.

 npm eject, but of course, then you become responsible for all the dependencies installed by CRA, which has trade-offs that may not be worth it for you.

 What to use instead of Create React App

 If you've been hesitating to switch to a superior tool, hopefully, the React team dumping CRA should finally do it for you.
 There are far more modern and better-maintained alternatives out there; let's check out some of the most popular ones: